wpilibsuite/allwpilib/README-CMAKE.md

 ## Build Setup

 The WPILib CMake build does not allow in source builds.
 Because the `build` directory is used by Gradle, we recommend a `build-cmake` directory in the root.
 This folder is included in the gitignore.
+We support building with Ninja, other options like Makefiles may be broken.

 Once you have a build folder, run CMake configuration in that build directory with the following command.

 ```
-cmake path/to/allwpilib/root
+cmake path/to/allwpilib/root -G Ninja
 ```

 If you want to change any of the options, add `-DOPTIONHERE=VALUE` to the `cmake` command.
 This will check for any dependencies.
 If everything works properly this will succeed.
 If not, please check out the troubleshooting section for help.